How to Declutter Your Home In 6 Easy Steps

 - Bedroom: Sort clothes, donate unused items, and create an organized wardrobe.

-- Living Room: Clear out unnecessary decor, organize entertainment systems, and create designated storage for items like books and magazines.
+- Living Room: Clear out unnecessary decor, organize entertainment systems, and create designated storage for books and magazines.

-- Home Office: Organize paperwork, declutter the desk, and create a system for managing documents.
+- Home Office: Organize paperwork, declutter the desk, and create a document management system.

 Conclusion